om-singh-D/om-singh-D/README.md

 # 💫 About Me:
 I'm a passionate developer with a strong interest in CP.
-I enjoy building innovative projects and exploring new technologies.<br>I have experience in developing full-stack applications in various technologies, including MERN, PERN, Next.js.<br>Feel free to explore my repositories to see more of my work.I'm always open to collaboration and new opportunities.<br>
+I enjoy building innovative projects and exploring new technologies.<br>I have experience in developing full-stack applications in various technologies, including MERN, PERN, Next.js.<br>Feel free to explore my repositories to see more of my work.
+I'm always open to collaboration and new opportunities.<br>

 ## 🌐 Socials: